esot321c/scaffold/README.md

 - Configurable log retention policies
 - Security event monitoring dashboard with filtering and export
 - User activity tracking and visualization
+- Health monitoring with automated alerts for system metrics and service availability
+- Intelligent notification system with email delivery, digests, and customizable preferences

 **Developer Experience**